Director, Office of the Chief Economist

-Jonathan Camuzeaux is a Senior Manager, Economics & Policy Analysis in the Office of the Chief Economist at EDF.
+Jonathan Camuzeaux is the Director, Office of the Chief Economist in the Office of the Chief Economist at EDF.
 He provides economic analysis to support the development of market-based solutions to environmental issues with a focus on climate and energy economics.

 Before joining EDF, Jonathan studied environmental economics and policy at Columbia’s School of International and Public Affairs.
 During his studies, he worked with the NYC Natural Resources Group, with Booz Allen Hamilton, and with the Columbia Climate Center at the Earth Institute.

 Before coming to New York, Jonathan was working in international development in the southern part of India.

 - Master of International Affairs, Columbia University's School of International and Public Affairs (SIPA), 2011